sampsyo/ppl-intro/ppl.md

 ## Random Primitives

-The first piece of a PPL is just an ordinary programming language with primitives for drawing random numbers.
+The first thing that makes a language a probabilistic programming language (PPL) is a set of primitives for drawing random numbers.
-This part looks very much like any old imperative language with a `rand` call.
+At this point, a PPL looks like any old imperative language with a `rand` call.
 Here's an incredibly boring webppl program:

 ```javascript